Hi, I’m Corinne (they/she),

 My work currently explores themes of accessibility and trust and has appeared in venues such as Topoi, the Journal of the American Philosophical Association, the Bloomsbury Guide to Philosophy of Disability, Hypatia, the Springer Encyclopedia of Phenomenology, Disability Justice in Public Health Emergencies, and The Moral Psychology of Fear.

-I recently guest produced an episode on Annette Baier’s account of trust for the feminist philosophy podcast Thinking Bodies.
-I also organize a monthly online reading group in feminist philosophy of trust, which anyone can join.
+I am a guest producer for the feminist philosophy podcast Thinking Bodies and I organize a monthly online reading group in feminist philosophy of trust.